-This very easy to tune this djembe with a drum key, which is a big plus in comparison to many of the other djembes out there.
+It’s very easy to tune this djembe with a drum key, which is a big plus in comparison to many of the other djembes out there.

 The djembe offers a wide range of tuning.
 It can produce warm notes and rich bass, along with very finely defined slap notes.

-This mahogany wood djembe has exceptional acoustic properties and performs well in a wide range of tones.
+This solid mahogany wood djembe has exceptional acoustic properties and performs well in a wide range of tones.

-It is easy to use and doesn’t require fine tuning.
+It is easy to use and doesn’t require fine-tuning.
 The length of the instrument makes it easier to play in the traditional style.

 3. Deep Carved Djembe Bongo Drum

-This Djembe is crafted with environmentally stable and legally harvested Mahogany wood that has a solid, one-piece Mahogany shell construction.
+This Djembe is crafted with environmentally stable and legally harvested wood that has a solid, one-piece Mahogany shell construction.

 4. Hand-carved African Djembe Drum - Solid Wood, Goat Skin

-The great thing about it is that is comes fully tuned and ready to use right out of the box.
+The great thing about it is that it comes fully tuned and ready to use right out of the box.
 It can also be tuned with the help of ropes if required.

 This simple and classy djembe stays true to the djembes used in West Africa.
-The attractive and beautiful instrument is handcrafted with care by the experienced artisans in West Africa.
+The attractive and beautiful instrument is handcrafted with care by experienced artisans in West Africa.
 You can play high tonal notes on it.